-Why is understanding the law crucial for a business’ success?
+Why is understanding the law crucial for a business’s success?
 When do legal decisions play a pivotal role in the creation or survival of a business?
 How are taxes a key driver behind vital corporate decisions?

 Why should you study business law?